 In lean six sigma the hidden factory is defined as “the extra useful, positive output that would theoretically be possible if the energy directed at creating waste were released”.
 We assume that the initial creation of the planning sheet is useful.
 Entering data and evaluating output to prepare planning decisions is considered as useful as well, but not if the same is replicated across all teams.
 Then on 5 teams, 4 of them end up as waste.
 The table below shows how the hidden factory cost builds up to 45K/year for maintaining Excel Planning sheets for 5 teams of 10 people.

-But what about the alternative?
+But what about the alternative to the Excel?

 In this blog, I only consider an enterprise-ready application as an alternative to the Excel based Planning Sheets.
 Depending on the type of working environment different software solutions exist.
 I do the exercise based on BINOCS, our own solution for Workforce Planning.
 Based on our project experience, implementing BINOCS in an organization with 5 teams of about 10 people costs 50K EUR (≈ $) for consultancy services.
 We can discuss for hours whether or not to consider this cost as “value adding” in the context of this exercise in order to make the correct comparison.
 For now I’ll include the full implementation.
 The annual license for BINOCS for 50p will be around 12 K EUR.
 So, on a lifecycle of 5 years, the average cost that compares to our 45K in the table above is 22K (50K + 5 x 12K across 5 years).
 So in the BINOCS example we reduce the hidden factory with 50%.